These melt-in-your-mouth thumbprint cookies with icing are soft and buttery, and are filled with easy and simple icing!

 Add the flour, and mix the dough until it is just combined and there are no lumps of flour visible.
 The dough might look crumbly, but it will come together beautifully.

-Using an ice cream scooper, scoop out about 1 tablespoon of the cookie dough and roll them into balls.
+Using an ice cream scooper, scoop out about 1 tablespoon of the cookie dough and roll it into balls.
 Using your thumb or a teaspoon, make indents on each cookie.

 Bake the cookies in a 180c (350f) preheated oven for 10 minutes.
 Don't overbake these cookies so they will stay soft!